guitarino/guitarino.github.io/content/IsThisReal.md

 "Pam!
 Pam!" exclaimed Jim.

-"Eaaahaghhh" yawned and grimaced Pamela.
+"Eaaahaghhh," yawned and grimaced Pamela.
 All of the hundreds of millions of Pamela's faces changed their expression at the same time.

 "Pam!
 Pam!
 You're here!
 I can't believe it...
 You're finally here!
 Is this real?"